 In our mobile society where many people don’t live in their childhood hometown and extended families are scattered across the globe, there are few events that can bring everyone together like a wedding.
-Sure, all of those old buddies and great-aunts might turn up for your funeral, but then you won’t get to enjoy their company.
-A big wedding gives those folks you haven’t seen in a while an excuse to make the trip, and puts all of your loved ones in one place for a few days.
+Sure, all of those old buddies and great-aunts might turn up for your funeral; but then you won’t get to enjoy their company.
+Planning a big wedding gives those folks you haven’t seen in a while an excuse to make the trip.
+Also, it puts all of your loved ones in one place for a few days.

 Of course, if you’re looking to relax, have fun, and really connect with those friends and relatives, the week of your wedding isn’t really the time to do it.
 Without careful time management, you might end up feeling like you didn’t really get to see all those people you invited.

 Wedding grudges can last for years.
 The slight someone feels at being left off the guest list can lead to some seriously deep hurt feelings.
-Deciding on a big wedding frees you from having to pick favorites among your friends and family.
+Deciding to plan a big wedding frees you from having to pick favorites among your friends and family.

 If you’re having a small wedding, it’s easy to tell your pervy uncle, “sorry, but it’s really just a few close friends and our parents.”
 If you’re inviting 300 people, that excuse won’t hold water.
 When you’re inviting so many, the few that you might leave out will feel even more rejected.

-With a big wedding, you’ll have the perfect excuse to go big and fancy.
+While planning a big wedding, you’ll have the perfect excuse to go big and fancy.
 Sure, you could get married on your parents’ front porch, but with all those guests, wouldn’t it be better to rent that amazing arboretum downtown?
-With a big wedding, the glitz and glamor is built in.
+With having a big wedding, the glitz and glamor is built in.